robotpy/pyfrc/README.md

 [![Build Status](https://travis-ci.org/robotpy/pyfrc.svg)](https://travis-ci.org/robotpy/pyfrc)

-pyfrc is a python 3 library designed to make developing code for RobotPy (the Python interpreter for the FIRST Robotics Competition) easier.
+pyfrc is a python 3 library designed to make developing python code using WPILib for FIRST Robotics Competition easier.

 This library contains a few primary parts:

 * A built-in uploader that will upload your robot code to the robot
-* An implementation of wpilib that allows you to run robot code on your computer without a cRio

-  This is a library designed to emulate parts of WPILib so you can more easily do unit testing of your robot code on any platform that supports python3, without having to have a cRio around for testing.

-    NOTE: This is not a complete implementation of WPILib.
-Add more things as needed, and submit patches! :)

 * Integration with the py.test testing tool to allow you to easily write unit tests for your robot code.
 * A robot simulator tool which allows you to run your code in (vaguely) real